UniGe ¦ MaLGa

 Organization

-Only for information which is not available online, please refer to MaLGa’s Lab Manager Giulia Casu and organizers Nathan Buskulic and Christian Daniele.
+Only for information which is not available online, please refer to MaLGa’s Lab Manager and organizers.